United States Space Force Combat Forces Command: Space Operations Command emblem and color

 The large delta in the Space Operations Command emblem is derived from the legacy Air Force Space Command emblem, which also is found in the Seal of the United States Space Force.
-It represents the men and women of the U.S. Space Force and the advanced systems Space Operations Command operates.
+It represents the people of the U.S. Space Force and the advanced systems Space Operations Command operates.
 The three smaller deltas, which take the shape of arrows when combined with the rocket trails behind them, are taken from the U.S. Space Command seal, represent Space Operations Command's combatant command mission and the role of its deltas, garrisons, and SpOC West to be the arrows in U.S. Space Command's warfighting quiver.
-They also represent Space Operations Command's core competencies of operations, military intelligence, and cyber.
+They represent Space Operations Command's core competencies of operations, military intelligence, and cyber.
 The star field is the constellation Orion, representing the mythological Greek hunter Orion.
 Orion signifies that Space Operations Command will always be the predator, and never the prey.
 The stars that make up the constellation also pay respect to the past luminaries and leaders of military space who have built the foundation on which Space Operations Command stands.

 Platinum is Space Operations Command's distinguishing color and matches the U.S. Space Force and U.S. Space Command seals.
-Platinum represents the strength of Guardians and Airmen, the rarity of its calling, and the nobility of its mission.
+Platinum represents the strength of guardians and airmen, the rarity of its calling, and the nobility of its mission.

 Space Operations Command's emblem was unveiled on 21 October 2020 at Peterson Air Force Base, Colorado with the resignation of United States Space Force, previously Air Force Space Command, as Space Operations Command.